 Information on class syllabi (class outlines and plans), quarters, class days, hours, and rooms can be searched online on the TUFS website.
-In addition, the Class Schedule distributed every year in early April lists course titles, quarters, days, times, classrooms, and class codes.
+Furthermore, a table giving the title, term, day, period, classroom, and class code of classes offered is in the University Class Timetable, which is posted on the university website at the beginning of April.